PLSysSec/rlbox_wasm2c_sandbox/README.md

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).

-This code has been tested on 64-bit versions of Ubuntu, Mac OSX and Windows and 32-bit versions of Ubuntu (other platforms would likely work out of the box too).

 ## Reporting security bugs

 If you find a security bug, please do not create a public issue.
 Instead, file a security bug on bugzilla using the [following template link](https://bugzilla.mozilla.org/enter_bug.cgi?cc=tom%40mozilla.com&cc=nfroyd%40mozilla.com&cc=deian%40cs.ucsd.edu&cc=shravanrn%40gmail.com&component=Security%3A%20Process%20Sandboxing&defined_groups=1&groups=core-security&product=Core&bug_type=defect).